awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  When a parallel query filters rows and transforms and extracts column values, data is transmitted back to the head node as tuples rather than as data pages\.
 Therefore, running a parallel query doesn't add any pages to the buffer pool, or evict pages that are already in the buffer pool\.

  Aurora checks the number of pages of table data that are present in the buffer pool, and what proportion of the table data that number represents\.
 Aurora uses that information to determine whether it is more efficient to use parallel query \(and bypass the data in the buffer pool\)\.
-Alternatively, Aurora might use the nonparallel query execution path, which uses data cached in the buffer pool\.
+Alternatively, Aurora might use the nonparallel query processing path, which uses data cached in the buffer pool\.
 Which pages are cached and how data\-intensive queries affect caching and eviction depends on configuration settings related to the buffer pool\.
 Therefore, it can be hard to predict whether any particular query uses parallel query, because the choice depends on the ever\-changing data within the buffer pool\.

  Also, Aurora imposes concurrency limits on parallel queries\.
 Because not every query uses parallel query, tables that are accessed by multiple queries simultaneously typically have a substantial portion of their data in the buffer pool\.
 Therefore, Aurora often doesn't choose these tables for parallel queries\.